-What channels should you consider?
+What channels (aka, social media platforms) should you consider?

 The truth is that there isn’t a “right” social platform — it all depends on how effective you activate on these channels based on their actual capabilities.
-While there is an abundance of platforms we could dive into, let’s focus on the three major social media advertising channels dominating the space: Twitter, LinkedIn and Facebook.
+While there is an abundance of social advertising platforms we could dive into, let’s focus on the three major social media advertising channels dominating the space: Twitter, LinkedIn and Facebook.

 Participate in the Conversation With Twitter

 When it comes to organic social media strategy, Twitter is where the real-time conversations are happening amongst the most active users on social.
 When it comes to digital marketing, Twitter marketing can be most effectively used when targeting conversations, specifically users actively tweeting around topics, hashtags or people you’re hoping to engage with.

 Within the ads manager, Twitter has eight different campaign objectives to choose from.
 In thinking through your social media strategy, Twitter ads are best used to spread brand awareness and are not optimal for conversion-based campaigns like generating leads.